Whole Heart Perfusion with High-Multiband Simultaneous Multislice Imaging via Linear Phase Modulated Extended Field of View (SMILE): Discussion

-Although spatial-temporal reconstruction improves SER and SSIM compared to 2D reconstruction (as shown in the Supporting Information), image quality can be compromised by strong temporal regularization, leading to blurring due to respiratory motion.
-This issue arises because clinical perfusion datasets are acquired during free breathing.
+Although spatial-temporal reconstruction improves SER and SSIM compared to 2D reconstruction (as shown in the Supporting Information), image quality can be compromised by temporal regularization, leading to blurring due to respiratory motion.
+This issue arises because clinical perfusion datasets were acquired during free breathing.
 To mitigate severe blurring, we avoid assuming strong spatial-temporal linear prediction and instead pair HICU 2D reconstruction with a light SWT denoiser.
 For prospectively acquired SMILE perfusion, data was acquired during breath-holding.
 For patients who can perform an adequate breath-hold maneuver during the acquisition, the spatial-temporal HICU + SWT can improve the reconstruction quality, but for other patients, it will slightly worsen the reconstruction.
 To ensure consistency across prospective experiments, we adopt spatial-temporal HICU + SWT reconstruction for all patients.
 The regularization introduced blurring is true for all spatial-temporal perfusion reconstructions, and not a specific limitation of SMILE.

-We are currently exploring approaches to incorporating motion correction into the reconstruction as we and others have demonstrated previously \cite{yang2019whole, scannell2019robust}.
-Once respiratory motion correction is implemented, spatial-temporal SMILE reconstruction should also have improved quality even during free breathing.
+One limitation in our study is that our prospective study included only breathholding rest perfusion cases.
+We are currently exploring approaches to incorporating motion correction into the reconstruction as we and others have demonstrated previously \cite{yang2019whole, scannell2019robust, chen2024non}.
+Once motion correction is implemented, appropriate regularized spatial-temporal SMILE reconstruction should also have improved quality even during free breathing stress perfusion cases.
+Secondly, we only performed studies with rest perfusion, and thus cannot assess the ability of this technique to detect inducible perfusion abnormalities.
+This will be the focus of our ongoing work on this technique.
+We demonstrate that SMILE can demonstrate resting perfusion abnormalities corresponding to LGE.
+Furthermore, we demonstrate that the technique has high temporal fidelity for the myocardium and blood pool, which suggest that findings should be similar when applied during adenosine stress.

+Another limitation of our study is that it was conducted at 3T and not at 1.5T.
+The lower SNR at 1.5T may affect performance \cite{oshinski2010cardiovascular}, particularly in high-acceleration settings, which is common for all MRI techniques when comparing 1.5T and 3T.
+At lower field strength, the total acceleration factor may need to be decreased due to lower SNR.
+This effect could be mitigated for example by further exploring alternative acquisition strategies such as SSFP \cite{mcelroy2022simultaneous}.
+We plan to optimize the technique for both field strengths in future work.